illinoistech-itm/jhajek/itmo-340-540/week-04/Readme.md

 i)
 1. Why will two ISPs at the same level of the hierarchy often peer with each other?
 How does an IXP earn money?
 i)
 1. Some content providers have created their own networks.
-Describe Google’s  network.
-What motivates content providers to create these networks?
+Describe what motivates content providers, like Netflix and Google, to create these networks?
 i)
 1. Consider sending a packet from a source host to a destination host over a fixed route.
 List the delay components in the end-to-end delay.
 Which of these delays are constant and which are variable?
 i)